-Nanakusa offers high standards of Japanese cooking with a wide range of dishes at reasonable prices and almost incredibly slick service.
+High standards of Japanese cooking with wide ranging dishes at reasonable prices and almost incredibly slick service.

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's portions, Children's high chairs, Wheelchair access